Sriya03/Peer_Pulse/README.md

 4) Deploy the Application to Azure Cloud

 ## Contributions
-- [Hari Sriya Pelluri]: Events API, Events REST API
+- Hari Sriya Pelluri
-- [Kavya Rachana Malluvalasa]: Housing API, Housing REST API
+- Kavya Rachana Malluvalasa
-- [Raveena Ingale]: Blogs API, Blogs REST API
+- Raveena Ingale
-- [Sai Krishna Reddy Gaddam]: User API, User REST API
+- Sai Krishna Reddy Gaddam

 ## Acknowledgements
-Special thanks go to Prof. Amuthan, our mentors, and fellow contributors for their valuable guidance and support during this phase.
+Special thanks go to Prof. Amuthan, our mentors, and fellow contributors for their valuable guidance and support during the project development.
 The collective effort and collaboration within the group have greatly enriched this experience.